rujuldwivedi/Lucknow-Dijkstra/README.md

 | 19             | Amausi                   | 26.771246°N 80.878623°E |
 | 20             | CCS Airport              | 26.766150°N 80.883561°E |

-## Usage

-1. **Running the Program:**
-   - Compile the Java files.
-   - Run the `LucknowDijkstra` class which prompts for station numbers and displays shortest paths.

-2. **Input Format:**
-   - The program will prompt you to enter the source and destination station numbers (1-20).
-   - It will calculate the fare and time for both metro and taxi options and display the sigma comparison value for each.
-   - Example: Enter 1 for Munshipulia and 10 for Sachvalaya.

-3. **Output:**
-   - The program outputs a recommendation based on the travel option with the lowest sigma score.

 ## Why Metro Travel Wins
 The project compares the cost and time of using taxis versus the metro and consistently shows that metro journeys result in a lower payoff, or sigma, due to: